Referees

 Our referees range from experienced adults to youth players who are facilitating games for younger age groups.

-If you have any questions about refereeing, please reach out to our ref coordinator, Kay Emmert.
+If you have any questions, you can reach out to our ref coordinator, Kay Emmert.

 For details on how to be a ref in each MAYSL age division, please see Ref Training.